nicodefaa/SovellustenHakkerointi/h2_break_and_unbreak.md

 <img width="513" height="207" alt="kuva" src="https://github.com/user-attachments/assets/0c2a13ff-f25d-4f12-a459-05403549f3ce" />

-A small note: The answer *admin* was already in the results on the first scan (with the 4751 others), but it would've been extremely hard to notice without using filters:
+A small note: The answer *admin* was already in the results on the first scan (with the 4751 others), but it would've been extremely hard to find/notice without using filters:

 <img width="712" height="85" alt="kuva" src="https://github.com/user-attachments/assets/8e5e1e05-b776-452b-8384-b67cc78348b2" />